raamana/mrivis/matlab_code/README.md

 # Matlab scripts to compare quality of registration or spatial similarity (checkerboard plots)

 *Note*: this is no longer maintained!
-The [python version](../README.md) has more options and is recommended.
+The [python version](../../../) is signicantly more powerful, extensible and is highly recommended.

 Requires: Freesurfer's Matlab readers (MRIread) available at https://github.com/freesurfer/freesurfer/tree/dev/matlab